caseykneale/JuliaTutor.jl/README.md

 ## Current "Design" (high-level)
   - JuliaTutor.jl reads lessons in `/lessons/` and displays a menu which allows users to interactively learn from.
   - Lessons contain(see `HelloWorld.jl` for an example)

-## Provenance

-The inception of this project was started by [Casey Kneale](https://github.com/caseykneale).
-Thanks to Casey's initial work, this package is now maintained by members of the [Humans of Julia community](https://github.com/Humans-of-Julia) and serves as a springboard for new Julia programmers, a powerful teaching aid, and a fun way to guide users through different aspects of the Julia ecosystem.
-This project falls under an [MIT License](https://opensource.org/licenses/MIT).